 To begin your search for inland properties, determine how isolated you wish to be.
 For example, how far are you willing to drive to the nearest international airport?
 The map of southern Spain above is roughly divided according to how high the population density is (not counting populations contained within city and town limits).
 It also gives you an idea on how far you might have to go to find a can of baked beans, or whatever it is you like to have imported from back home.

-To find an inland real estate agent or property developer offering properties for sale in a given area, either choose a location by clicking on the relevant area on the map, or by clicking the links above to select the geographical area you are looking for.
+To find an inland property for sale in a given area, either choose a location by clicking on the links above to select the geographical area you are looking for.
 This division is loosely based on expatriate population density.

 The lightest region on the map is the busiest and most inhabited.
 You will find less occupied, more rural areas inland, while remaining close to the leisure opportunities, education, health and other facilities available on the Costa del Sol.